ryanswapp/react-starter-template/README.md

 # React Starter Template

 I've tried to make this starter kit as lightweight as possible while still providing all of the tools you'll need to build a production ready app.
 If you're new to React this may seem overwhelming.
-Don't worry, that is a natural reaction to the firehose of information that will hit you when you poke around the repo.
+Don't worry, that is a natural reaction to the fire hose spray of information that will hit you when you poke around the repo.
 I'm planning to do a video on how it all works in order to make onboarding less cumbersome.

 ## Features